What is a Blepharoplasty?

 What should I do in preparation for surgery?

 Blood thinning medications such as aspirin, clopidrogel (Plavix, Iscover) and warfarin can make bleeding more likely during and after surgery.
 If you are taking these drugs please tell me and we can discuss whether to continue them.
 If possible it is advisable to stop anti-inflammatory drugs like ibuprofen (Nurofen), fish oil, ginger, ginseng and garlic containing supplements 2 weeks before surgery 나를 찾아줘 영화.

 If you smoke I would recommended that if possible you stop smoking for at least 3 days prior and 1 week after surgery, because smoking impairs wound healing and increases the risk of infection.

 Avoid heavy alcohol intake in the days before and after surgery.
 If you are having sedation or general anaesthetic, you are required to have nothing to eat or drink for at least six hours before surgery.

 On the day of surgery please dress casually and wear a top which buttons at the front.
 Please wash your face on the morning of surgery and ideally men should shave.
 Do not wear any makeup, jewellery or contact lenses.

 What happens after my operation?

-An eye patch is often placed over the eye after surgery.
-You can remove it the next morning unless the nurse or doctor gives you different instructions.
-If surgery has been done on both eyelids, one of these will be removed before you go home.
-You will be given drops and ointment to use and a clinic appointment will be made for a check up about a week later.
+An eye patch is sometimes placed over the eye after surgery 90년대 음악 다운로드.
+You can remove it the next morning unless the nurse or I give you different instructions.
+If surgery has been done on both eyelids, one of the eye patches will be removed before you go home.
+You will be given drops and ointment to use and a clinic appointment will be made for a check-up about a week later.